 For high-quality leather goods, we often recommend full grain leather and top grain leather.
 These are luxury, premium leather materials and make beautifully classic leather products.
 We recommend these materials due to their durability and finish.
 Whilst nubuck leather is itself resilient, it will not hold up as well to substantial water damage and scratching as some others.
 Full grain leather will be able to absorb some moisture for its own rehydration without substantial damage or misshaping.

 At The Real Leather Company, we (of course) adore high-quality real leather products.
-Although it is a difficult decision amongst our full grain leather collection, we thought we would recommend our favourite nubuck leather product of 2022, The Man Bag.
+Although it is a difficult decision amongst our full grain leather collection, we thought we would recommend our favourite nubuck leather product, The Man Bag.

 This endlessly stylish and functional leather bag makes the perfect purchase for anyone looking for a multi-functional everyday bag.